mikhailvol/webfolks-date-range-picker/README.md

 - **Maintainable** – Clear code, CSS variables, and minimal API surface.
 - **Configurable stay length** – Define minimum nights or allow same-day selections via attribute.
 - **Reset the date range** – Add an optional button to reset the date range selection.
+- **Smart positioning** – Choose how the calendar opens: above, below, or auto-adjusted to the viewport.
+- **Flexible alignment** – Align popovers left, center, or right relative to the input.
+- **Commit modes** – Choose instant input updates or confirm-on-CTA for controlled UX.

 ---